timescale/docs/use-timescale/user-defined-actions/about-user-defined-actions.md

 ## PostgreSQL functions

-You can use PostgreSQL functions to create database operations that would normally take several queries or steps.
-Functions can also be used by other applications that interact with your database to perform tasks without requiring additional code.
+You can use PostgreSQL functions to create database operations that would typically take several queries or steps.
+Functions can also be used by other applications that interact with your database to perform tasks without additional code.

 Your function needs to be wrapped in a `CREATE` statement.
 You can also use `CREATE OR REPLACE`, although this is not recommended.
 This statement also allows you to define the language of your commands in this statement.
-User-defined actions can be written in any language you choose.
+User-defined actions can be written in any language of your choice.
 This guide uses the SQL procedural language [PL/pgSQL][plpgsql].

 The basic syntax of a function suitable for a user-defined action is: